ptrjst/flashcards/Git.md

 You need to remove the remote tracking branches:

     git remote prune origin

+### Search all commit messages for a word

+	$ git log --oneline | grep bump
+	248a958 version bump to 3.0.7
+	816ed01 version bump 3.0.6

 ## Rewriting history

 ### Blow away all your work in progress